HeringtonPress/OLC/Chapter01.md

 ### Armour

-Armour pieces reduce damage by 1, to a minnimum of 1, but also lowers your dexterity by 1 (down to 1).
-You can wear 3 pieces of armour at a time; head, body, and misc.
+Armour pieces reduce damage by 1, to a minnimum of 1, but also lowers your dexterity by 1, to a minnimum of 1.
+You 4 armour slots; Head, Torso, Arms, and Legs.
+You can only have one piece of armour equiped to a slot at a time.

 When an attack against you rolls max damage you must make a durability roll.